simms29/LC-OpenRefine-COUNTER-WorldCat/README.md

 Now notice that you have a LOT of XML data in your new OCLC XML column.
 Each XML record is divided by the tags <record> and <\record>.
 Each ISBN may have any number of associated XML records.

 ### Step 4
 It is now the time to extract the LCC and LCSH from each XML record for each ISBN.
+This portion of the work was heavily influenced by the excellent support received from the [OpenRefine Forum](https://forum.openrefine.org/t/parsing-xml-from-worldcat-records/1689) [by Owen Stephens](https://forum.openrefine.org/u/ostephens/summary).
 1. In the down arrow in the OCLC XML column header, select Edit and Add Column based on this Column
 2. Add a New Column, call it LCCall
 3. In the Expression Box, replace Value with